You may have thought you could get away with not wearing sunscreen or covering up on the beach. But the sun quickly gave you a reality check.

 There are a lot of blogs out there that will tell you that putting a fake tan on a mild sunburn is okay.

 But if you look at who’s writing the blog, it’s usually a tanning studio or a company that makes self-tanners.
-Information from these sources isn’t necessarily wrong, but it could have different goals.
+Information from these sources isn’t necessarily wrong, but they often have different priorities.

 Whether you’re thinking about a self-tanner or a spray tan to hide your solar indiscretions, using a fake tan product over any type of sunburn is a bad idea for several reasons.